 Debt limit deal is in place, but budget deficit is still a multi-decade challenge for US government

-WASHINGTON (AP) — Even with the new spending restraints in the debt limit deal, the U.S. government’s deficits are still on course to keep climbing to record levels over the next few decades.
+WASHINGTON (AP) — Even with the new spending restraints in the debt limit deal that cut borrowing by $1.5 trillion, the U.S. government’s deficits are still on course to keep climbing to record levels over the next few decades.

 The projections are a sign that the two-year truce between President Joe Biden and House Speaker Kevin McCarthy, R-Calif., might be only a pause before a far more wrenching set of showdowns over the federal budget.
-Why is the debt slated to keep rising?
-It’s due to the growing costs of Social Security, Medicare and Medicaid, according to the nonpartisan Congressional Budget Office.
+The Congressional Budget Office said Tuesday that the agreement would reduce spending by $1.3 trillion and interest payments by $188 billion over 10 years.
+But that sum is too modest to fully offset the growing costs of Social Security, Medicare and Medicaid.

 Both Biden and McCarthy ruled out any cuts to Social Security and Medicare, two programs that benefit older voters, before their teams even began their budget talks.
 That omission reflects the politics around two popular programs as Democrats and Republicans prepare for next year’s presidential election.